5-aminovalerate transaminase

-Thus, the two substrates of this enzyme are 5-aminopentanoate and 2-oxoglutarate, whereas its two products are 5-oxopentanoate and L-glutamate.
+The two substrates of this enzyme characterised from Pseudomonas bacteria are δ-aminovaleric acid and α-ketoglutaric acid.
+Its products are 5-oxopentanoic acid and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is 5-aminopentanoate:2-oxoglutarate aminotransferase.
 Other names in common use include 5-aminovalerate aminotransferase, delta-aminovalerate aminotransferase, and delta-aminovalerate transaminase.
-This enzyme participates in lysine degradation.
-It employs one cofactor, pyridoxal phosphate.
+It participates in lysine degradation.